isw-kudos/kudos-docs/docs/boards/connections/apps-menu-hybrid.md

 - Save and close the file

-- Add the Kudos Boards Strings for the Apps Menu
+- Add the Huddo Boards Strings for the Apps Menu
     - Download the [strings files](/assets/strings.zip) and extract the files to the Connections strings customisation directory:

             <CONNECTIONS_CUSTOMIZATION_PATH>/strings